 Who is a good candidate for chemical peels?

-Generally, patients with fair skin and light hair are good candidates for chemical peels.
+Generally, patients with lighter skin and light hair are good candidates for chemical peels.
 Those who have darker skin may still achieve good results, depending on the problem being treated.
-However, there is also a higher chance of having uneven skin tone after treatment.
+However, there is also a higher chance of having an uneven skin tone after treatment.

 What are the different types of chemical peels?

 Dr. LoBuono performs our medium-depth peels using trichloroacetic acid (TCA).
 Because their penetration is deeper, TCA peels are usually only performed once.

 Our registered nurse performs our superficial peels.
 We use Neo-Strata brand glycolic acid peels; these are made from natural fruit juice acids and strengths vary from 20 to 70 percent.
 There is some mild discomfort during superficial peels, but that passes quickly once the peel is finished.
 To achieve your desired results, a series of treatments are needed.
 Glycolic peels clear away fine lines and wrinkles, improve skin tone, reduce pore size, and return radiance to dull skin.